 The Professional Standards Authority (PSA) for Health and Social Care promotes the health, safety and wellbeing of patients, service users and the public by raising standards of regulation and voluntary registration of people working in health and care.
 They are an independent body, accountable to the UK Parliament.

 They oversee the work of nine statutory bodies that regulate health professionals in the UK and social workers in England.
 They review the regulators’ performance and audit and scrutinise their decisions about whether people on their registers are fit to practise.
 Read more about the Professional Standards Authority.

-The Authority also sets standards for organisations that hold registers for those who work in unregulated health and care occupations and accredits the registers of those organisations that meet the Authority’s standards.
+The Authority also sets standards for organisations that hold registers for those who work in unregulated health and care occupations, such as counselling and psychotherapy, and accredits the registers of those organisations that meet the Authority’s standards.

 There are three things organisations must show in order to be eligible to apply to have their Registers Accredited by the Authority:

 - They must hold a register for people in health and care occupations that are not regulated by the state.